rev-net/memo/memo.md

 - support the success of the initial cohort of revnets by telling each of their stories.
 See section 3 for examples.
 - create a trustworthy brand.
 - run a "This Ad is funded by a revnet" campaign, and other concepts.

+The partnership todos include:
+- make the case to founders, DAOs, and VCs that they should be structuring their deals as revnets.
+- mediate between offchain interactions and onchain revnet transactions on behalf of traditional partners.
+- build relationships with the support structures of each blockchain revnets operate on.

 #### Contact